Testing

-is a comprehensive framework for Unit and End-to-End (E2E) testing, designed to validate components, user interactions, and workflows.
-Fully compatible with Genesis, React, and Angular frameworks, it ensures your application delivers a seamless and reliable user experience across diverse scenarios.
+foundation-testing is a comprehensive framework for Unit and End-to-End (E2E) testing, designed to validate components, user interactions, and workflows.
+Fully compatible with Genesis, React, and Angular frameworks, it ensures that your application can deliver a seamless and reliable user experience across diverse scenarios.

 -